Collecting issues 1–4 by Jeff Parker and Mike Wieringo

 There is a lot of good humour in this book: Spidey saying, ‘”Johnny Storm” and “fact-finding mission” just don’t ever get near each other in my head somehow.’
 Or Reed giving Spidey a Fantastic Four ‘4’ badge, to which he replies, ‘I don’t know what to say.’ to which Ben says, ‘Aw, he slapped that thing on Lockjaw last time Susie went outta town.’

-Reed travels to other planets that have been used by the H’Mojen, looking for answer, while Ben, Johnny and Spidey are avoiding the clutches of the H’Mojen, who want to remove people who are not allowing themselves to change.
+Reed travels to other planets that have been used by the H’Mojen, looking for answers, while Ben, Johnny and Spidey are avoiding the clutches of the H’Mojen, who want to remove people who are not allowing themselves to change.
 After a fight, Sue rescues them and they fly to Wundagore mountain for answers from the High Evolutionary (who gives them a machine that will stop the aliens) and then to Latveria for help from Doctor Doom (they get through his pride by fibbing, telling him that Reed couldn’t make the machine work, which is a nice touch.).

 In the final issue, Reed returns from hyperspace, which disrupts the Imperator’s technology, allowing the FF to fight him.
 He fights back using huge animals made of different DNA – things look tricky until these creatures are eaten by Impossible Man or, rather, the entire Poppupian race (‘The Body Conglomerate’), who have been regurgitated by Spidey.
 They can remove the H’Mojen from human race, but this will kill the H’Mojen, which is not something the FF want.
 The Imperator takes back the H’Mojen but the 9 billion Poppupians want to stay on Earth – so Spidey asks if the Imperator can contain them, and so they combine the two alien species in the final great merge on an empty planet Reed found on his trip.